Bauzi

 - Parental Engagement

-- Parents are highly involved in their children's education, teaching them practical skills and cultural values from a young age.
+- Parents are deeply involved in their children's education, teaching practical skills and cultural values.

 - Family And Social Structure